9th-circle/Anathema.Vectors/README.md

 ## Nested Template Vectors

 - One quirk of the use of templates which are *not* constrained to numeric values is that a template vector can use another vector as its template type.
+  - I am aware that .NET 7 allows the use of an `INumeric<T>` constraint on template types, obviating the need for explicit conversions.
+This project is not targeting .NET 7.

 - This means that you can construct a matrix out of template vectors
 - You can even take it further and create a tensor if you're feeling keen
 - I do not know that this is actually a useful feature but it's kind of a cool emergent property we get mostly for free